khoek/k-os/README.md

 An operating system written by Keeley Hoek as a hobby.
 It was inspired by Charlie Somerville's [JSOS](https://github.com/charliesome/JSOS).

+Design mantra is to "minimize assembly where doing so does not intrude on clarity".

 ## Features

 * Multiboot 1